 - Prolonged exposure helps people to gradually confront the trauma and other situations and feelings they have avoided since experiencing the trauma.

 On average, these therapies last for three to four months.
 Some people will need longer to learn to manage their substance use disorder and their PTSD.
 The exact treatment regimen varies among people and will depend on what an individual best responds to.

-It is essential that those with PTSD talk to someone and receive proper treatment.
-Those with a dual diagnosis of a substance use disorder and a mental health disorder should choose a facility that can handle simultaneous treatment of both disorders.
+Those with PTSD must talk to someone and receive proper treatment.
+Those with a dual diagnosis of a substance use disorder and a mental health disorder should choose a facility that can handle the simultaneous treatment of both disorders.